brickbitbot/workshop-material/bwag-companion.md

 3. Create a new Vehicle struct using one of the named fields.
 Print it to the screen.
 What are some of your observations?

-4. Print out the number of color and number of wheels from the struct you created in #3.
+4. Print out the color and number of wheels from the struct you created in #3.

 5. Change the speed of the struct you created in #3 and print the entire struct.
 What are your observations?